Weather: 74°F, partly cloudy

 Well, the day before I had a particularly vindictive migraine.
 It was bad enough I thought I was having olfactory hallucinations; specifically, I thought I could smell a gas leak in the neighborhood.
 I even called up the gas company to come out and check.
 Now, I'm not actually paranoid - the complete gas service was replaced in our neighborhood just a few weeks ago, and there were front-end loaders working out in the street Thursday, making me suspect something had been severed.
 The guy from the gas company came out and checked the new connection on each house on my street, the mains, and anything else that possibly could leak, all to no avail.
 I apologized, of course, but I could still smell a decidedly off odor.

 Ten minutes before I left on Friday I figured out what I was smelling.
 I opened the door to a storage area on the second floor.
 Down in the corner, where I had laid it out months before, was a mouse trap.
 I've been checking that trap near-religiously, so the mouse that I caught couldn't have been there any earlier than Tuesday evening.
-But, given that it's summer (and, thanks to a stupid call during renovation, our central HVAC doesn't go upstairs), the mouse didn't take long to make things smell pretty ripe.
+But, given that it's summer (and, thanks to a stupid call during renovation, our central HVAC doesn't go upstairs which is why we want a new unit from Kellerman Heating & Cooling), the mouse didn't take long to make things smell pretty ripe.
 Okay, really ripe.

 Mrs. Hayes is a confirmed animal lover, so even though I would be late to my buddy's place, I absolutely had to dispose of the body.
 First order of business was to remove the corpse from the premises while simultaneously curbing my urge to vomit.
 The little bugger had soiled himself, I guess.
 Next was to clean up the greasy mark he left behind on the floor.
 Armed with a Lysol wipe, a can of Lysol, and enough intestinal fortitude not to make a bigger mess myself, I wiped up the, erm, leavings, washed my hands, and got out the door.
 I was worried the potency of that smell would still be there when I got back today, but, mercifully, it's gone.